Welcome to Ouroboros

 We often get the question “How is this better than IP”?
 To which the only sensible answer that we can give right now is that ouroboros is way more elegant.
 It has far fewer abstractions and every concept is well-defined.
 It’s funny (or maybe not) how many times when we start explaining Ouroboros to someone, people immediately interrupt and start explaining how they can do this or that with IP.
 We know, they’re right, but it’s also completely besides our point.

-If you don’t care about elegance, this prototype is not (yet) for you.
-If you’re fine with the quality of engineering in the Internet, this prototype is not (yet) for you.
 But, if you’re open to the idea that the TCP/IP network stack is a huge gummed-up mess that’s in need for some serious redesign, do read on.
-If you are interested in computer networks in general, if you are eager to learn something new and exciting without the need to deploy it tomorrow to solve whatever problem you have right now, and if you are willing to put in the time and effort to understand how all of this works, by all means: ask away!
+If you are interested in computer networks in general, if you are eager to learn something new and exciting without the need to deploy it tomorrow, and if you are willing to put in the time and effort to understand how all of this works, by all means: ask away!

 ... for the challenge of simplification is so fascinating that, if we do our job properly, we shall have the greatest fun in the world. -- Edsger Dijkstra